 In the area of Community Development, many changes were experienced from 1965 to the present, but the philosophy and purpose of the Community Action Agency did not change.
-The Mission Statement became “helping poor people become self-sufficient.”Self-sufficiency in common terms equated to a family having the personal resources to provide stability to adequately sustain life.
+The Mission Statement in 1965 became “helping poor people become self-sufficient.
+“Self-sufficiency in common terms equated to a family having the personal resources to provide stability to adequately sustain life.
 This was accomplished by providing various resources directly or through referrals to local service agencies.
 The primary target areas were identified as Washington-Jefferson, Dee Lewis, Marshall White, and West Ogden.
-In the early 1990s, these areas have been identified as the four most depressed areas/communities in the State of Utah.
+In the early 1990s, these areas were identified as the four most depressed areas/communities in the State of Utah.

 Today, our mission statement continues OWCAP’s legacy in celebrating and supporting self-sufficiency: “OWCAP elevates individuals, families, and communities of Weber County by improving self-sufficiency through services and collaboration.”